patooworld/PWCloud/Object-Explorer-types-supported-by-FindNodes-API.md

-SQL Operations Studio ships with support for the following types when using [Object Explorer's `findNodes` API](https://github.com/Microsoft/sqlopsstudio/wiki/Extensibility-API#object-explorer):
+Azure Data Studio ships with support for the following types when using [Object Explorer's `findNodes` API](https://github.com/Microsoft/sqlopsstudio/wiki/Extensibility-API#object-explorer):

 ```
 AggregateFunction